Study Guide for Marx and Engels II

 7. Do the authors believe workers can win reforms short of the complete destruction of capitalism?
 In what does the "real fruit" of their battles lie?
 (19)

 8. How, according to Marx and Engels, does the "proletarian movement" differ from earlier revolutionary movements?
 (20)

 9. How does the bourgeoisie "produce its own gravediggers"?
 (21)

 10. What is the immediate aim of the "Communists"?
 (22)Note: These "Communists" are a relatively small group of Western European workers and a few middle-class intellectuals who identify with them.
 This Manifesto was written 70 years before Lenin's faction of the Russian Social Democratic Labor Party took power in Russia and changed its name to the Communist Party.)11.
 What do the theoretical conclusions of the "Communists" express?
 (22)

 12. What is the distinctive feature of "Communism"?
 (22)

 13. What reproach is often made at the "Communists"?
 (22)The next several pages are organized around a series of charges, most of them thought scandalous by persons unsympathetic to the "Communists."
 Rather than explicitly say something like "This charge is false: most of us Communists do not really advocate this or, at least, not entirely in the way the critics mean it," Marx and Engels typically turn the charge against their bourgeois opponents, as if to say, "We don't have to do what you charge us with; your system has already done it."

 Generally, the "Communists" are vague about the classless society toward which their efforts ultimately aim.
 When asked about this, Marxists have often said that the details must be left to the people of the classless future who will work them out in a radically different situation.

 29. What happens then to the public power?
 Explain.
-What we there be instead of the old bourgeois society, with its classes and class antagonisms?
-(21)
+What will there be instead of the old bourgeois society, with its classes and class antagonisms?
+(27)